sagnibak/self-driving-car/README.md

 ## Preliminary Setup

 You will need Python 3.6 or later to run all the code in this repository.
-I love to use [f-strings](https://realpython.com/python-f-strings/) that were introduced in Python 3.6, and besides,besides, it is always good to use up-to-date versions of software.
+I love to use [f-strings](https://realpython.com/python-f-strings/) that were introduced in Python 3.6, and besides, it is always good to use up-to-date versions of software.

 I would suggest you to get an [Anaconda Python distribution](https://www.anaconda.com/download/) because